 - Travel expenses directly related to the research project.
-Although funds can be applied for conference attendance where the grantee will present findings directly related to the research project, up to \$750 of the total grant can be applied for that purpose. - Proposals that include requests for funds for travel to conferences are given a lower priority than proposals that include requests for funds needed to conduct research. - Materials, supplies, and equipment needed to conduct the research. - Payment for student workers who are directly involved in the research and dissemination process. - When hiring students, you will need to complete a student personnel action form for each student hire. - Personal services such as transcription and translation services may be covered.
+Although funds can be applied for conference attendance where the grantee will present findings directly related to the research project, only \$500 of the total grant can be applied for that purpose. - Proposals that include requests for funds for travel to conferences are given a lower priority than proposals that include requests for funds needed to conduct research. - Materials, supplies, and equipment needed to conduct the research. - Payment for student workers who are directly involved in the research and dissemination process. - When hiring students, you will need to work with Human Resources for each student hire. - Personal services such as transcription and translation services may be covered.
 The review committee considers such on a case-by-case basis and the applicant should make a strong case for why such services are not available from campus services.